authelia/authelia/docs/configuration/identity-providers/oidc.md

 ##### [5] secret

 The shared secret between Authelia and the application consuming this client.
 This secret must match the secret configured in the application.
 Currently this is stored in plain text.

-You must generate this option yourself.
-To generate a random string of sufficient length, you can use `openssl rand -base64 32`.
-If you are deploying this as a Kubernetes secret, you must encode it with base64 again, i.e. `openssl rand -base64 32 | base64`.
-Using secrets is always recommended.
+You must [generate this option yourself](#generating-options-yourself).

 ##### [6] authorization_policy